CenWIDev/cwitc-website/src/site/index.md

     bring together IT professionals from the Midwest, from entry-level technologists to senior level managers to explore new ideas and share knowledge.
 Entrepreneurs and educators will also be in attendance.
-enableRegistration: true
+enableRegistration: false
-disabledRegistrationText: Registration Opening Soon!
+disabledRegistrationText: Thanks for a great conference!
+See you next year!
 registrationButtonText: Register Now
 registrationUrl: >-
   https://www.eventbrite.com/e/2018-central-wisconsin-it-conference-registration-43204463714